lneves12/luisneves.me/src/content/posts/2020-10-07-how-to-gradually-introduce-react-js-in-an-old-application-and-migrate-it-to-a-spa-don’t-be-afraid-of-legacy.md

 It was clear that the right direction to improve this behavior would be to move from a multi-page to a SPA architecture.
 When starting a new application from scratch, this can be achieved by developing an independent front-end application that controls all the pages with client routing through [react-router](https://github.com/ReactTraining/react-router) and fetches all the needed data from a JSON/graphql API.
 However, moving an existing legacy application towards this style can be an unfeasible effort without huge refactors.

 ![Green areas represent the cost on a new page](/assets/blog_7.png "Green areas represent the cost on a new page")

-*Green areas represent the cost on a new page*

 After some research and consideration, we decided to use a more pragmatic approach and follow a hybrid architectural style between a multi-page and SPA.
 Basically, the idea is that our routes are defined by the links themselves, and the server keeps rendering all the full pages in the same way.
 But instead of doing a full refresh of the page, we fetch the same link URL through an Ajax call, only replacing the needed parts on the page.
 This can save a lot of time while initializing a new JavaScript engine, to fetch and parse common resources, and to paint unchanged pieces.
 It also helps to avoid reconnecting WebSocket connections on every page.